-The original instrument and the following digest, which constitutes no part of the legislative instrument, were prepared by Angela L. De Jean.
+The original instrument was prepared by Angela Lockett De Jean.
+The following digest, which does not constitute a part of the legislative instrument, was prepared by Jerry G. Jones.

 DIGEST

 Dorsey-Colomb (SB 586)

 Present law in Children's Code provides procedures for adoption of a child.
 Provides that the court, after hearing and after taking into consideration information from all sources concerning the adoption, may enter a final decree of agency adoption, or it may deny the adoption.
 The basic consideration shall be the best interests of the child.